 Inspired by our clients like Samara, our team of medical law experts felt compelled to share their knowledge by producing a free guide to cerebral palsy medical negligence cases, in order to help those affected understand their legal rights.
 Our hope is that through this guide, families in similar circumstances will see that they are not alone and have access to the support and guidance they need.

-Please download your free copy of A Guide to Medical Law in Australia: Cerebral Palsy via the link below.
+Please download your free copy of A Guide to Medical Law in Australia: Cerebral Palsy via the link to the right.

 Cerebral palsy birth injury lawyers and how Shine can help

 Providing legal support to families navigating cerebral palsy claims like Samara’s is the Medical Law team’s specialty - we have a proven record achieving outstanding results.

 If you believe you or a loved one has been injured as a result of medical negligence, contact us today for an obligation-free consultation with one of our medical law experts.

 Our team are dedicated to securing the best possible outcome to help provide access to the financial, care and assistance you and your family need to heal and move forward.
 You’ll have peace of mind knowing that our team are also able to offer the legal support you need on a No Win No Fee basis*.

 Do you have a claim?

 We’re here to make the claims process as simple and stress-free as possible.